War of the Worlds (2025 film): Reception

+The performance of Ice Cube was met with criticism, with Cube winning the Worst Actor award at the Razzies.

+War of the Worlds was overwhelmingly panned by critics, and is considered one of the worst films ever made.
+Metacritic, which uses a weighted average, assigned the film a score of 6 out of 100, based on seven critics, indicating "overwhelming dislike".

-The product placement from Amazon was panned by critics.
+The film's product placement of Amazon received particular criticism.
 The film's climax, where an Amazon employee uses a Prime Air drone to deliver Ice Cube's character a flash drive, was heavily criticized.
 Brian Tallerico of RogerEbert.com gave it zero out of four stars, considered the constant promotion of Amazon "truly morally icky", and recommended watching Union instead.

 Peter Debruge of Variety considered the film to be a poor adaptation of The War of the Worlds, criticizing Ice Cube's performance.
 NBC's Austin Mullen called it one of the worst films of 2025.
 The movie has entered Rotten Tomatoes's list of "100 Worst Movies of All Time" at #76, as of October 2025.
 Kevin Nguyen of The Verge described the movie as "so bad it's good".
 Entertainment Weekly reviewer Jordan Hoffman gave it a positive review, saying, "It's certainly stupid, but it's also a great deal of fun."

+Producer Timur Bekmambetov addressed the negative reception saying, "The criticism of War of the Worlds didn't surprise me.
+I'll take three weeks at number one at Amazon Prime over a good review any day.
+Always have".